marmelab/react-admin/UPGRADE.md

 ## `useRedirect()` No Longer Clears Forms When Called With `false`

-To implement a form that would reset after submittion and allow adding more data, you react-admin used to encourage calling `useRedirect()` with `false` to clear the form.
-This ,no longer works: `useRedirect()` manages redirections, not forms.
+To implement a form that would reset after submittion and allow adding more data, react-admin used to encourage you to call `useRedirect()` with `false` to clear the form.
+This no longer works: `useRedirect()` manages redirections, not forms.
 You'll have to clear the form manually in your side effect:

 ```diff